-The minimum specifications are extremely important to ensure that your son or daughter will be able to use the device effectively in all subjects and to make sure the device is fit for purpose to ensure a positive experience.
+The minimum specifications are extremely important to ensure that students will be able to use the device effectively in all subjects and to make sure the device is fit for purpose to ensure a positive experience.
 Outdated, poor quality or shared devices will make it difficult for students to have an effective learning experience.